 :: xy = L^2.

 Uniswap V3 unlike Uniswap V2 aims to enable capital efficiency.
 Know that Uniswap V2 allows LPs to provide liquidity uniformly across all price ranges in a price curve from 0 to ∞.
 But it affects capital efficiency because the utilization of liquidity either below or above the current market price is least probable.
-And LPs only earn swap fees when their capital spread at a price point is used to facilitate trade.
-While this creates a passive yield strategy, it doesn’t incentivize LPs enough to make markets.
+And LPs only earn swap fees when their capital at a price point is used to facilitate trade.
+While this creates a passive yield strategy (like the set-and-forget pattern) - as the LPs rely on if the liquidity will be used later - it doesn’t incentivize LPs enough to make markets because their earning capacity is based on chances, and what is the chance that price will fall below or rise above?
 This is what V3 does significantly as it limits liquidity fragmentation.

 For example: A liquidity of $1 million USDC in Uniswap V2 distributed uniformly across all price ranges in a price curve could only facilitate trades of 200 USDC while the same liquidity in a Uniswap V3 pool can facilitate a trade of up to 500,000 USDC.
 This is what capital efficiency means as it means that LPs earn more swap fees for making markets for volume trades.

 Also, this means that LPs can only earn swap fees in a range where their liquidity is active.
-If a large swap occurs that shifts liquidity from the left (lower price range) to the right (upper price range) and it uses up the liquidity in that particular range, it shifts liquidity to the inactive state, that is, LPs will no longer be able to earn fees on their liquidity in that range.
-This means, liquidity will no longer be passively managed because the LPs will have to remove their liquidity from an inactive pool to an active pool leading to an active management of liquidity.
+If a large swap occurs that shifts liquidity from the left (lower price range) to the right (upper price range) and it uses up the liquidity in that particular range, it shifts liquidity to the inactive state, that is, LPs will no longer be able to earn fees on their liquidity in that range and leaving it will create impermanent loss.
+This means, liquidity will no longer be passively managed because the LPs will have to remove their liquidity from an inactive pool thereby avoiding impermanent loss, to an active pool leading to an active management of liquidity.
 While this creates stress for the LP, it reduces slippage, removes liquidity fragmentation and makes the market efficient.

-In addition, this unlocks a level of possibility where LPs can provide liquidity in a future price range in a pool where liquidity is most likely to get to.
+In addition, this AMM design unlocks a level of possibility where LPs can provide liquidity in a range where the current price on the curve sits above the upper or below the lower range specified by the user.
 That is what the Uniswap V3 range limit order is all about and LPs can create multiple positions across varying price ranges providing an opportunity to hedge against risks and capture more opportunities.

-Note: Liquidity concentrated in a range is called A Position and the tick-based pool functions similarly to Uniswap V2.
+Note: Liquidity concentrated in a range is called A Position and the tick-based pool functions similarly to Uniswap V2 (mini-V2).

-This asks a question, how do you track reserves in a tick-based pool?
+This poses a question, how do you track reserves in a tick-based pool?

 Like I said earlier, Reserve is the total amount of token X and token Y in a pool.
 Since the Uniswap V3 tracks liquidity and price, we can determine reserves using the formula for liquidity and price below..